-You can use this tool to check your authority on a scale of 1-100.
+You can use this tool from Ahrefs to check your authority on a scale of 1-100.

-Two other popular authority metrics are the domain and page authority numbers from Moz.
+Two other popular authority metrics are domain authority and page authority from Moz.

 Moz also bases this score out of 100, but it’s a weighted scale.